VasilyMorzhakov/markup_server/README.md

 This is a markup server, which may be connected to an ML core.

+You can run it by a docker with nginx as a web-server.
+To start you will need a MONGODB and an S3 bucket, where all input and result annotation are stored.

 Pay attention to YOUR_SITE before build docker - this should correspond to your site name.

-You can build and run:
+To build and run:

 ```
 sudo docker build -t markup .